Microfiche/film Collections in the Social Sciences, Health, and Education Library (SSHEL)

 This collection of materials in psychology includes technical reports, invited addresses, bibliographies, literature reviews, well-designed studies with negative results, reports on major research in progress, proceedings of meetings of regional psychological associations, and other psychology-related material not available through conventional publishing channels.
 Arranged by sequentially-assigned abstract numbers.
 Abstracts of items in the collection appear in the semiannual Social and Behavioral Sciences Documents (016.15 P9591), formerly Psychological Documents (016.15 P959), and The Catalog of Selected Documents in Psychology (150.5 CAT).
 Social and Behavioral Science Documents is arranged by manuscript number within broad subject categories.

-Collection of curriculum guides from numerous sources in the United States.
-To search the collection, use the Kraus Curriculum Development Library Database.
-Items added since 2001 are available online; earlier items are available in microfiche.
-The collection includes curriculum guides and documents which cover educational requirements, programs, and teaching practices for grades K-12, early childhood education, and adult basic education throughout the United States and Canada.
+This collection contains curriculum guides from numerous sources in the United States, inclusive of guides and documents which cover educational requirements, programs, and teaching practices for grades K-12, early childhood education, and adult basic education throughout the United States and Canada.
 Curriculum guides covering 1978-2000 are available exclusively on microfiche in SSHEL.